Life isn't always fair.

 The day will be held annually on the last day of summer - this year the last day of summer is 28 February.

-Kidsafe estimates that one child each week presents with a button (sometimes called disc) battery related injury.
-Swallowing button batteries often occurs with children under the age of five, however there have been cases involving children up to the age of 12.
+In Australia, more than one child each month sustains a time-critical or severe injury related to swallowing or inserting (into nose or ears) a button battery, with children under the age of five being at greatest risk.
+However there have been cases involving children up to the age of 12.

 Button batteries present a problem whether they are ingested or inserted in an ear or nose; wherever they have prolonged local contact with the body.
 Damage occurs when the battery charge generates a chemical reaction that causes a localised caustic injury – a burn.